jonathanchancey/stacks/README.md

 Welcome to my personal waste of electricity

-I use this repo to practice DevOps concepts for services I'd rather not live without
+I use this repo to practice GitOps concepts for services I'd rather not live without

-## Architecture

-GitOps-driven infrastructure using Flux v2 for continuous deployment across multiple Kubernetes clusters.

-### Components

-- **Ansible** (`ansible/`) - Bare metal configuration and provisioning
-- **Flux** (`flux/`) - GitOps manifests organized by cluster
-- **Terraform** (`terraform/`) - VM provisioning and DNS management
-- **Tools** -(`tools/`) Scripts and taskfiles

-### Clusters
+## Clusters

-#### Academy - K3s
+### Academy - K3s/Ansible/Terraform

-The cluster that started it all.
-Currently "production" but it's getting a bit creaky at over 700 days
+The cluster that started it all

+> though it's getting a bit creaky at over 730 days

 - 7 nodes, 40 cores, 154GB RAM
 - running on mixed architecture
 - scheduled for decommission

-#### Bastille - Talos
+### Bastille - Talos/Bare Metal

-Nascent production cluster following strict best practices
+Nascent production cluster following best practices (slightly more than what's sensible)

+> if it's not in flux, if it ain't real

-- 3 nodes, 48 cores, 96GB DDR5
+- 3 nodes, 48 cores, 96GB DDR5 (non ecc)
+- ceph block storage with thunderbolt networking ~23Gbps
-- ceph storage, cloudnative-pg on NVME, Cilium CNI
+- cloudnative-pg with openEBS localpv on NVME, streaming WAL to b2
-- thunderbolt networking ~23Gbps and 2.5Gb networking
+- Cilium CNI, BGP, 2.5Gb networking (10Gb soon)

+## Folder Structure

+- **Ansible** (`ansible/`) - Maintenance and Configuration
+- **Flux** (`flux/`) - GitOps manifests organized by cluster
+- **Terraform** (`terraform/`) - VM provisioning and DNS management
+- **Tools** (`tools/`) - Scripts, templates, taskfiles

 ## Dec 2023